 Paul quotes from Isaiah 10 and reminds them as well as us today that your family line does not gain you a position in heaven.
 It is only through a personally restored relationship with God that we are saved.

-It is just as Isaiah said previously: 'Unless the Lord Almighty had left us descendants, we would have become like Sodom, we would have been like Gomorrah.'
+Also, as Yesha'yahu said earlier, "If ADONAI-Tzva'ot had not left us a seed, we would have become like S'dom, we would have resembled 'Amora."

 Paul quotes Isaiah again (Isaiah 1:9) as he prophesied about the coming judgment of Israel and the remnant that would survive.
-The descendants also refers to Jesus Christ who was a Jew and the apostles who followed Him.
+The descendants also refers to Yeshua Messiah who was a Jew and the apostles who followed him.

-Paul quotes from the prophet Isaiah speaking of the rejection of Jesus by the Jews.
-It says "I lay in Zion" reminding us that it was an act of God sending His Son as an atoning sacrifice and a gift not any work on our part.
+Paul quotes from the prophet Isaiah speaking of the rejection of Yeshua by the Jews.
+It says "I lay in Zion" reminding us that it was an act of God sending his son as an atoning sacrifice and a gift not any work on our part.
 We all have the choice of accepting that gift (grace) or facing the judgment that is to come.